Achronus/create-api-app/README.md

 ### Moving To Production

 We've made it extremely easy to move from development to production.
-Simply test everything works by running the production docker-compose file:
+Simply test that everything works by running the production docker-compose file:

 ```bash
 docker-compose -f docker-compose.prod.yml up -d --build